-Apollo Projects were engaged by St. Thomas’s for the design and build of a new 2124m² sports hall on the college site in Christchurch.
-The facility includes; P.E, offices, physio room, weights room, 4 x changing rooms and associated amenities, foyer/reception, sports hall/courts and bleacher seating.
+Apollo Projects were engaged by St. Thomas’s for the design and build of a new 2,124m² sports hall on the college site in Christchurch.
+The facility includes P.E, offices, physio room, weights room, four changing rooms and associated amenities, foyer/reception, sports hall/courts and bleacher seating.

-The facility is set up with markings for 3 basketball courts- 1 x full-size show court and two community courts running across the facility, as well as futsal, badminton and volleyball.
-The floor is a polyurethane on rubber sports floor selected for its suitability for multi-sport use, low maintenance and for the fact the hall also functions as the school assembly hall, as well as being available for community use.
+The facility is set up with markings for three basketball courts - one full-size show court and two community courts running across the facility, as well as futsal, badminton and volleyball.
+The floor is a polyurethane on rubber sports floor selected for its suitability for multi-sport use, low maintenance and for the fact the hall also functions as the school assembly hall, and being available for community use.

 The gymnasium is practical in design, layout and construction, and robust in nature befitting a boys’ school.
 The single level layout provides a cost-effective, energy efficient and accessible facility for the school and community.
 The inclusion of a full tilt slab end wall makes the building functional by integrating outside sports activity also i.e. cricket and football.